 Depending on how the electric field is oriented, we classify polarized light into three types of polarizations:

 - Linear polarization: the electric field of light is confined to a single plane along the direction of propagation (Figure 1).

-- Circular polarization: the electric field of light consists of two linear components that are perpendicular to each other, equal in amplitude, but have a phase difference of π/2.
+- Circular polarization: the electric field of the light consists of two linear components that are perpendicular to each other, equal in amplitude, but have a phase difference of π/2.
 The resulting electric field rotates in a circle around the direction of propagation and, depending on the rotation direction, is called left- or right-hand circularly polarized light (Figure 2).

 - Elliptical polarization: the electric field of light describes an ellipse.
-This results from the combination of two linear components with differing amplitudes and/or a phase difference that is not π/2.
+This results from the combination of two linear components with different amplitudes and/or a phase difference that is not π/2.
 This is the most general description of polarized light, and circular and linear polarized light can be viewed as special cases of elliptically polarized light (Figure 3).